History of swimming: Ancient times

-10,000-year-old rock paintings of people swimming were found in the Cave of Swimmers near Wadi Sura in southwestern Egypt.
-These pictures seem to show breaststroke or doggy paddle, although it is also possible that the movements have a ritual meaning unrelated to swimming.
-An Egyptian clay seal dated between 9000 BC and 4000 BC shows four people who are believed to be swimming a variant of the front crawl.
+Rock paintings of people with their arms and legs contorted in a swimming position were found by explorer László Almásy in a remote cave in Wadi Sura, in the south of the Gilf Kebir Plateau, Egypt.
+Almásy believed the figures to illustrate swimming, and therefore named the cave "The Cave of Swimmers".
+Despite this, modern researchers such as Andras Zboray argue that the paintings are "clearly symbolic, ...with an unknown meaning.".
+Rock paintings are hard to date, but most researchers believe they were created between 6000–9000 years ago.

 More references to swimming are found in the Babylonian and Assyrian wall drawings, depicting a variant of the breaststroke.
 The most famous drawings were found in the Kebir desert and are estimated to be from around 4000 BC.
 The Nagoda bas-relief also shows swimmers inside of men dating back from 3000 BC.
 The Indian palace Mohenjo Daro from 2800 BC contains a swimming pool sized 12 m by 7 m.
 The Minoan palace of Knossos in Crete also featured baths.
 An Egyptian tomb from 2000 BC shows a variant of front crawl.
+The Egyptian nomarch Kheti carved into the walls how he took swimming lessons with the king's children.
+Swimming was also seen as an important skill in war efforts, as Julius Caesar was deemed a very good swimmer, and encouraged swimming lessons to be taken by his military, which include crossing rivers while on horse and simulating naval battles.
 Depictions of swimmers have also been found from the Hittites, Minoans and other Middle Eastern civilizations, in the Tepantitla compound at Teotihuacan, and in mosaics in Pompeii.

 Written references date back to ancient times, with the earliest as early as 2000 BC.
 Such references occur in works like Gilgamesh, the Iliad, the Odyssey, the Bible (Ezekiel 47:5, Acts 27:42, Isaiah 25:11), Beowulf, and other sagas, although the style is never described.
 There are also many mentions of swimmers in the Vatican, Borgian and Bourbon codices.
-A series of reliefs from 850 BC in the Nimrud Gallery of the British Museum shows swimmers, mostly in a military context, Often using swimming aids.
+A series of reliefs from 850 BC in the Nimrud Gallery of the British Museum shows swimmers, mostly in a military context, often using swimming aids.

+The Talmud, a compendium of Jewish law written compiled c.
+500 CE, requires fathers to teach their sons how to swim.